 As always, an “actually real” transcription of a conversation with my kid.
 “Actually real” is another thing she says a lot that I love.
 She might have gotten that one from me, actually.
 We have absolutely no idea where she heard the name Dennis unless she has been sneakily listening to us watch It’s Always […]

-1. Matthew McConaughey, episode 141 2.
-Daniel Dae Kim, episode 169 3. ???
+1. Matthew McConaughey: Episode 141 (Season 5, Episode 12) 2.
+Daniel Dae Kim: Episode 169 (Season 6, Episode 5) 3. ???
 Link to Matthew McConaughey’s segment here but fyi I think this particular unsolved mystery is really kind of disturbing even when delivered via a cheesy reenactment starring the “alright alright alright” guy from Dazed and Confused.
-It is now a solved mystery, thank heavens.
-I couldn’t […]
+It is […]

 This little section is about sinking into a transient melancholy due to, say, a fleabite versus the “continuate disease” of melancholy.
 Burton does not have much patience for “errant,” or transient, melancholy, and he would prefer people stop calling “oops I stubbed my toe and it sucks” melancholy at all: Melancholy in this sense is the character […]